jrvansuita/RabbitArchiver/README.md

 3. Click "**Add Extension**" to install

 # Usage

  Open you Facebook Business Inbox Page and click in the rabbit icon to **run the app**.
- Rabbit Icon is placed on **extensions bar** in the top-right corner, next to the chrome settings icon
+ Rabbit Icon is placed on **extensions bar** in the top-right corner, next to the chrome settings icon.
+ Everytime you want to clean the page inbox, you have to push the rabbit button to start the cleaning.

 #